pantheon-systems/drops-7/profiles/dkan/modules/contrib/double_field/README.txt

-Double field drupal module
+DOUBLE FIELD DRUPAL MODULE
 ---------------------------

 SUMMARY:

-  This is a small module written to provide extensions to Drupal's core Fields.
+  This is a small module written to provide extensions to Drupal's core fields.
-  By this module you can divide your fields into two seporate parts.
+  By this module you can split your fields up into two separate parts.
   Example: key/value, name/email etc.

 INSTALLATION: